 Verse 9: Al stave ancjemò resonant cun lôr che e rivà Rachêl cul trop di so pari: he was still speaking with them when Rachel came with her father’s flock.
 Resonant is the present participle of the verb resonâ; al stave resonant expresses the ongoing nature of the speaking in the past, as in he was speaking.
 Al stave is the masculine, third-person singular of the imperfet indicatîf of the verb stâ.
 Rachel was a shepherdess: e faseve la pastore.
 Two things of note: pastore is the feminine form of pastôr; and fâ la pastore means to be a shepherdess.
 Another example of fâ to talk about one’s trade: so pari al faseve il marangon (his father was a carpenter).

-Verse 10: A pene che Jacop al viodè Rachêl: as soon as Jacob saw Rachel.
-Fie di so barbe: the daughter of his uncle.
-Al lè dongje, al rodolà la piere ch’e taponave il poç: he went up (and) rolled off the stone that was covering the well.
+Verse 10: A pene che Jacop al viodè Rachêl (as soon as Jacob saw Rachel), fie di so barbe Laban (daughter of his uncle Laban), e il trop di so barbe Laban (and the flock of his uncle Laban), al lè dongje, al rodolà la piere ch’e taponave il poç (he went up, rolled off the stone that was covering the well) e al imbeverà il besteam di so barbe Laban (and watered the flock of his uncle Laban).

-Verse 11: Jacop al bussà Rachêl: Jacob kissed Rachel.
-Po al tacà a vaî: then he started to cry; then he began to weep.
+Verse 11: Jacop al bussà Rachêl (Jacob kissed Rachel), po al tacà a vaî (then started to cry; then began to weep).

-Verse 12: Note how Jacob tells Rachel that they are related: i contà a Rachêl che al veve parintât cun so pari (he told Rachel that he was related to [had kinship with] her father).
-After Rachel hears of this, she rushes to tell her father: jê alore e corè a dîjal a sô pari (she then ran off to tell [it] to her father).
+Verse 12: Jacob tells Rachel that they are related: i contà a Rachêl che al veve parintât cun so pari (he told Rachel that he was related to [had kinship with] her father) e che al jere fi di Rebeche (and that he was Rebekah’s son).
+After Rachel hears of this, she rushes to tell her father: jê alore e corè a dîjal a sô pari (so she ran off to tell [it] to her father).
 Dîjal means to tell it, to say it; it is a combination of dî + i + lu (to say + unto him + it).
 The “it” in question is what Rachel had just heard spoken by Jacob.

-Verse 13: Cuant che al sintì che si tratave di so nevôt: when he heard that it was question of his nephew.
+Verse 13: Cuant che al sintì che si tratave di so nevôt, fi di sô sûr: when he heard that it was question of his nephew, his sister’s son.
 Supplementary example of tratâsi di: si trate di vite o di muart (it is a question of life or death).
 Laban i vignì incuintri di dute corse: Laban came running up to him.
 You read how Laban receives his nephew: lu cjapà a bracecuel (he embraced him; he threw his arms around his neck); lu colmà di bussadis (he covered him in kisses); lu menà dentri in cjase (he brought him into the house).
 Jacop i contà dut ce che al jere sucedût: Jacob told him everything that had happened.

 Verse 14: Laban says that Jacob is his bone and flesh: tu sês propit il gno vuès (you are truly my bone) e la mê cjar (and my flesh).
 You encountered a similar wording in Gjenesi 2:23, when Adam says of Eve: e je vuès dai miei vues (she is bone of my bones) e cjar de mê cjar (and flesh of my flesh).
 Jacop al restà in cjase sô par un mês intîr: Jacob stayed in his house for an entire month.